 The supposed authors of this sculptural legacy are the Masma, a culture made up of exiles from Atlantis, who also left similar marks on Marcahuasi in Peru, which Ruzo has also studied extensively.

-While it is an outlandish theory, this is the kind of creative thinking that the magic and mystery of Tepoztlán inspires.
+While this is an outlandish theory, this is the kind of creative thinking that the magic and mystery of Tepoztlán inspires.

 There is a strangely enchanting beauty here and this area is rich in ancient history and mythology from many cultures including the Aztecs, Toltecs and other Nahautl-speaking peoples.